A Survey on Uncertainty Quantification Methods for Deep Learning: Conclusion

 \section{Conclusion}

-This paper presents a systematic survey on uncertainty quantification for DNNs based on their types of uncertainty sources.
-We categorize existing literature into three groups: model uncertainty, data uncertainty, and the combination of the two.
-In addition, we analyze the advantages and disadvantages of each approach corresponding to the subtype of uncertainty source it addresses.
-The uncertainty source and unique challenge of various applications in different domains and ML problems are also summarized.
-We list several future research directions.
+This paper presents a systematic survey on uncertainty quantification for DNNs based on the types of uncertainty sources.
+We categorize the existing literature into three groups: model uncertainty, data uncertainty, and their combination.
+Additionally, we analyze the strengths and weaknesses of each approach based on the specific type of uncertainty it addresses.
+We also summarize the sources of uncertainty and the unique challenges faced across various applications, and ML problems, and propose several future research directions.